wp-plugins/football-pool/readme.txt

 = 2.3.0 =
 * New feature: multiple joker support, or disable jokers.
 * New shortcode: display the score of a single user with [fp-user-score].
+* New shortcode: display the predictions for a match or question with [fp-predictions].
 * Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up.
 * Some additions to the custom rankings admin screen.
 * New options for points a team gets for a win or draw (for the Groups page).
 This makes the plugin more suitable for sports that don't use the 3-point rule for wins.